 Gabriela Kennedy's Asia Pacific column in the latest issue of Computer Law & Security Review features a Mayer Brown article titled "The Future is Here: New Guidelines Issued by the HKMA for Virtual Banks”.

-In this article, Gabriela and Karen examine the revised Guideline on Authorisation of Virtual Banks (Revised Guideline) issued by the Hong Kong Monetary Authority (HKMA) on 30 May 2018, which sets out the principles that the HKMA will take into account in deciding whether to authorise a virtual bank in Hong Kong.
+In this article, Gabriela examines the revised Guideline on Authorisation of Virtual Banks (Revised Guideline) issued by the Hong Kong Monetary Authority (HKMA) on 30 May 2018, which sets out the principles that the HKMA will take into account in deciding whether to authorise a virtual bank in Hong Kong.
 The Revised Guideline is intended to encourage virtual banking in Hong Kong, and further promote financial inclusion and fintech development in Hong Kong.

 Gabriela is a member of the editorial board of Computer Law & Security Review and edits the Asia Pacific column, a country-by-country analysis of the latest legal developments, cases and issues relating to IT, media and telecommunications in the Asia Pacific region.